mkbmain/DapperRepo/README.md

 Check query tests for more details.

 Please note as most sql servers implementations are not case sensitive nor is the mapper.
-Meaning having 2 fields named the same thing with different casing in the same class this may result in undesirable results.
+Meaning having 2 fields named the same thing with different casing in the same class this may result in undesirable behaviour.